mozzillation/Phase-02-/_questions/question01.md

 ---
 ### Description
 Following the first phase research we wanted to examine the semantic spheres related to sexism.
 In order to do that we used Wikipedia as a reliable source.
-In the visualization, produced by the results of the research, each dot stands for a Wikipedia page related to the query **“sexism”** while the distance value represents the degrees of separation from its page.
-By clicking on the categories button the dots divide into the five clusters making visible that the main subjects concerning sexism is “feminism”, followed by “gender studies”, “discrimination”, “women’s history” and “LGBT studies”.
+In the visualization, produced by the results of the research, each dot stands for a Wikipedia page related to the query “sexism” while the distance value represents the degrees of separation from its page.
+By clicking on the categories button the dots divide into the five clusters making visible that the main subjects concerning sexism is **“feminism”**, followed by “gender studies”, “discrimination”, “women’s history” and “LGBT studies”.
 The amplitude of the area of feminism strictly links this theme to sexism, making it worthy to be explored more, designing a path to follow in the next phases.

 ### Protocol
 ![example of protocol]({{'/assets/images/protocols/protocol-01.svg' | relative_url }})